grinnell-csc324-01-fall-2025/AI-Agent/prototyping_docs/prototyping_study_overlay_vs_dashboard.md

-# Prototyping & Evaluation: Overlay vs Dashboard
+# Prototyping: Overlay vs Dashboard

-## Prototyping

 ### What design questions did we intend to answer?